-- Use To-Do Lists within project mangement software so everyone knows what they’re supposed to be working on and what’s coming up next.
+- Use To-Do Lists within project management software so everyone knows what they’re supposed to be working on and what’s coming up next.

-- Take part of your one-on-one meetings to ask employees how they are doing and make sure they know what’s going on.
+- Take part in your one-on-one meetings to ask employees how they are doing and make sure they know what’s going on.

 5. Do fun stuff to boost morale

 Team-building exercises have long been used to improve communication among team members.
 But rather than role-playing or any of those other workplace activities that no one actually likes, get the group together and play cards (without gambling, of course).
 Host an after-work pizza party once a month.
 Put a few board games in the break room.

 One activity that is fun, informal, and encourages teamwork is an escape room.
 Many cities have these and some even offer a discount for workgroups.
 When co-workers are comfortable around each other, they naturally communicate better.
 The feeling of having a “work family” makes most people want to work harder toward a common goal and builds a strong sense of reciprocity.